aqxiy/lithegulp/README.md

 --   Wait 5 seconds from last swallow to next mouth open

 5. Open mouth modestly wide, and stretch + wiggle tongue modestly once mouth is open.
 Perform for 3 seconds.
+Close mouth, then swallow.

---   Wait 5 seconds from mouth close to next mouth open
+--   Wait 5 seconds from last swallow to next mouth open

 6. Place cup on tongue and sip & swallow.
 Maybe a little more than needed to get pill down.